CiiDub/cursor_tricks/Readme.md

 ## Planned Maybe Additions
 - Maybe a smart copy line down script with some fancy list stuff.
-- Probably should add some AppleScript affordances  to Clever Curser script.
+- Probably should add some AppleScript affordances  to Clever Cursor script.